Mohammed-Zaouk/Mohammed-Zaouk/README.md

 ### 🏥 DawaMZ &nbsp;·&nbsp; <a href="https://www.dawamz.com">dawamz.com</a>
 **On-call pharmacy finder for Morocco**

-Morocco had no reliable way to find which pharmacy is open at night or on weekends.
-I built one — available on Android and the web, in Arabic, French, and English.
+Moroccans had no reliable way to find out which pharmacies were open at night or on weekends — so I built one.
+Available on Android and the web, in Arabic, French, and English.

-A Python scraper runs daily via GitHub Actions, collects fresh on-call data, and pushes it to Supabase automatically.
-Zero manual intervention required.
+Alongside manually collecting data, a Python scraper runs daily via GitHub Actions, pulls fresh on-call schedules, and pushes them to Supabase automatically.

 > 🟢 Live on Google Play &nbsp;·&nbsp; Web at dawamz.com